Georgia State University Archives

 D. Desired Collecting Level: The University Archives desires to collect high-level administrative records exhaustively for all time periods.
 Records relating to public relations, deliberative bodies, and dean’s level administration will be collected comprehensively.
 A sampling of records documenting students and faculty will be collected.

-E. Geographical Area: Atlanta, Georgia (main campus only).
+E. Geographical Area: Atlanta, Georgia (extended metropolitan area).

 F. Chronological Periods: From founding of university in 1913 to present.